The Empress Tarot Meaning: Care, Creativity & Growth

 How to Reflect on The Empress

 A useful way to work with this card is to stay concrete.
-The Empress tarot meaning gets lost when it stays abstract.
+Otherwise, The Empress tarot meaning can get lost in abstraction.

 Frequently Asked Questions